Dublin Area Rapid Transit: Former fleet

-Proposed fleet changes
+Future fleet changes

+Dart+ Fleet

 In 2017, IÉ announced plans to procure a new fleet of trains with the intention of extending DART services from 2023 onwards.
 An initial purchase of 100 vehicles was proposed to allow replacement of the existing fleet; this proposed purchase would include bi-mode units to allow services to run beyond the existing electrified network.